mozilla/messaging-system-personalization-experiment-1-addon/docs/TESTPLAN.md

 Either install the add-on using a Normandy server or follow the following steps:

 - Open the browser console using Firefox's top menu at `Tools > Web Developer > Browser Console`
+- Go into DevTools -> Settings (F1) and enable the checkbox for "Enable browser chrome and add-on debugging toolboxes"
 - Base on the variant that is being tested (control or treatment), run one of the following in the Browser Console:

 Treatment: